The Royal Ascot: celebrating more than a century of iconic looks

 © Getty Images

-In a typical year, the Royal Ascot would soon be approaching.
-Of course, this year the coronavirus pandemic has put a stop to the beloved event.
-Indeed, the famed Royal Ascot boasts a history dating back more than 100 years.
-But while many were plugged into the horse races, others were just as enthusiastically observing the fashion choices of an annual highlight that never disappoints.
+England's famed Royal Ascot boasts a history dating back more than 100 years.
+During that time, while many were plugged into the horse races, others were just as enthusiastically observing the fashion choices of an annual highlight that never disappoints.

 The Ascot Racecourse in Ascot, England was founded by Queen Anne in 1711.
 By 1813, Ascot held such prominence that Parliament passed an act to ensure that it remain a public racecourse.
 Despite this, until 1945 the only racing that could take place there was the four-day Royal Meeting.

 On the topic of the Royal Meeting, it was officially first held in 1911 during the third week of June, a tradition that continues to this day.
 Queen Elizabeth II and other members of the British royal family attend every year.